Updated: Dec 16, 2020

 This may sound hokey but it sure does feel like a super power to me.
 The more I take care of myself, the less I expect from the people around me in that department.
 It is freedom.
 When I show up for myself, it feels good.

 Want to talk more about this and how to apply this to your life?
-I’m offering $15/hour coaching sessions through the end of 2020.
+Schedule a FREE consultation!
 Email email@example.com to request a session!